thomhurst/EnumerableAsyncProcessor/README.md

 | `ResultTimedRateLimitedParallelAsyncProcessor<TInput, TOutput>` | ✔             | ✔             | `.WithItems(IEnumerable<TInput>)` | `.SelectAsync(delegate)`  |

 **How it works**
 Processes your Asynchronous Tasks in Parallel, but honouring the limit that you set over the timespan that you set.
-As one finishes, another will start.
+As one finishes, another will start, unless you've hit the maximum allowed for the current timespan duration.

 E.g. If you set a limit of 100, and a timespan of 1 second, only 100 operation should ever run at any one time over the course of a second.
 If the operation finishes sooner than a second (or your provided timespan), it'll wait and then start the next operation once that timespan has elapsed.